wagiminator/CH32V003-GameConsole/README.md

 +-------+      +-------+
 ```

+If the blue LED stays on after plugging in the WCH-LinkE into the USB port, then the device is in ARM mode and needs to be switched to the Risc-V mode first.
+This can be done by selecting the "WCH-LinkRV" mode using the software provided by WCH (MounRiver Studio or WCH-LinkUtility).
+Alternatively, the ModeS button on the device can be held down while plugging it into the USB port.
+More information can be found in the [WCH-Link User Manual](http://www.wch-ic.com/downloads/WCH-LinkUserManual_PDF.html).

 ## Compiling and Uploading (Linux)
 To use the WCH-LinkE on Linux, you need to grant access permissions beforehand by executing the following commands:
 ```
 echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="1a86", ATTR{idProduct}=="8010", MODE="666"' | sudo tee /etc/udev/rules.d/99-WCH-LinkE.rules
+echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="1a86", ATTR{idProduct}=="8012", MODE="666"' | sudo tee -a /etc/udev/rules.d/99-WCH-LinkE.rules
 sudo udevadm control --reload-rules
 ```